brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ### Window function in view approach

 I tried using a variant of the same window function approach that we used to disambiguate transactions.
-It works well enough, but there's a problem and learned something about window functions along the way.
+It works well enough, but there's a problem and I learned something about window functions along the way.
 Here's the view based on work in [implementing transaction disambiguation](../2024-06-04-disambiguating-transactions-in-change-data-capture/index.md#implementing-disambiguation), modifying the window function window to partition by `order_id` alone and order by the commit timestamp.

 ```sql title="Last state of an order for qualification, first attempt"
 CREATE OR REPLACE VIEW "orders_disambiguated_latest" AS